This is a real estate copywriting guide.

 - Tell potential clients what they can expect from working with you in terms of benefits or results they will get by doing so

-- Be clear with your online real state profile what you offer.
+- Be clear with your online real estate profile about what you offer.
 You want to show the benefits of working with you, not just listing out features that may or may not apply to everyone

 - Include links back to your blog posts on real estate topics people might find interesting